Descriptive statistics by hand

 Mean vs. median

-Although the mean and median are often relatively close to each other they should not be confused since they both have advantages and disadvantages in different contexts.
+Although the mean and median are often relatively close to each other (in particular when the distribution is symmetric) they should not be confused since they both have advantages and disadvantages in different contexts.
 Besides the fact that almost everyone knows (or at least have heard about) the mean, it has the advantage that it gives a unique picture for each different series of data.
 However, it has the disadvantage that the mean is sensible to outliers (i.e., extreme values).
 On the other hand, the advantage of the median is that it is resistant to outliers and the inconvenient is that it may be the exact same value for very different series of data (so not unique to the data).

 To illustrate the “sensible to outlier” argument, consider 3 friends in a bar comparing their salaries.
 Their salaries are 1800, 2000 and 2100€, for an average (mean) salary of 1967€.
 A friend of them (who happens to be friend with Bill Gates as well) joins them in the bar.
 Their salaries are now 1800, 2000, 2100 and 1000000€.
 The average salary of the 4 friends is now 251475€, compared to 1967€ without the rich friend.
 Although it is statistically correct to say that the mean salary of the 4 friends is 251475€, you will concede that this measure does not represent a fair image of the salaries of the 4 friends, as 3 of them earn much less than the mean salary.
 As we have just seen, the mean is sensible to outliers.
 (Note: this example also shows how a large majority of citizens earn less than the mean salary reported in the news.
 For the french-speaking readers, see this video for more information.)